OpenScienceLabs/grant-proposals/psf/in-progress/makim-astx/psf-proposal-makim-astx.md

 - Follow-up activities \*:

-  As a follow up activity, we plan to have a blog post about all updates done via this grant.
+  As a follow up activity, we plan to promote Makim and ASTx in conferences and events.